jdittrich/userNeedResearchBook/text/dataAnalysis.md

 just arrange the data, but only some of them will create something that is meaningful to you and others.
-This creation of a meaningful structure is not determined at the beginning, but a process, just like building your Lego® house, in which you trial, fail, find improvements and step by step come closer to a structure you are satisfied with.
+This creation of a meaningful structure is not determined at the beginning, but a process, just like building your Lego^®^ house, in which you trial, fail, find improvements and step by step come closer to a structure you are satisfied with.

 ## Prepare Data for Analysis